tap349/tap349.github.io/_posts/2017-12-26-ruby-troubleshooting.md

 $ echo 2.5.1 > .ruby-version
 ```

-if this doesn't help, try to clean up old versions of installed gems
+if this doesn't help, try to clean up old versions of installed gems (this will
-(this will remove currently installed versions as well):
+remove currently installed versions as well):

 ```sh
 $ gem cleanup
 $ bundle
 ```

-`gem cleanup` removes bundled gems only (gems specified in _Gemfile_ of
+`gem cleanup` removes bundled gems only (gems specified in _Gemfile_ of current
-current project) though it might affect other projects if they are using
+project) though it might affect other projects if they are using the same gems
-the same gems (run `bundle` for those projects as well in that case).
+(run `bundle` for those projects as well in that case).

-***UPDATE***
+**_UPDATE_**

 it has turned out the problem was caused by specific version of either
 `berkshelf` or `chef` or both.

-old versions (there is error):
+old versions (error is present):

 ```ruby
 gem 'berkshelf', '6.3.1'